ATSAMR34J18 System-in-Package (SiP) based MCU+LoRA RF module and Feather styled LPWAN breakout board.Designed by MakerTronika Labs in Azerbaijan

 I made the board small, low-power and as versatile as I could for IoT application development.
 Most of the Adafruit Feather Wings can be used with this board.
 It is breadboard friendly but can be made into a portable, battery-powered device for solving real world problems.

-Some current consumption results for the RF Module @3.3V input.
+Some current consumption results for the RF Module only @3.3V input.

-Some more measurement figures for the breakout board alone @3.7V Vbat (w/o the Radio Module).
+Some more measurement figures for the breakout board alone @3.7V Vbat (w/o the RF Module).